Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 Final Thoughts on Android Keyboard Not Showing

 There are plenty of different reasons why your Android keyboard is not showing.
-Luckily, you can try each of these proven fixes to get your keyboard back on your phone:
+Luckily, you can try each of the troubleshooting tips in this article to get your keyboard back on your phone.

 We hope you found these fixes useful in helping you fix your Android keyboard not showing issues.